 Most of the world may learn English, but that doesn’t mean they like speaking it, or that they’re comprehensible.
 In addition, my California English with its spattering of “like, like, like,” at breakneck speeds was not about to be understood easily.
 Reverting to basic communication with hand motions and a whole slew of sound effects created open communication between me, my coaches, my teammates, and my new stranger-friends.
 Maybe my charades skills are impressive, but more likely this opened communication because the people around me could see that I was doing whatever it took to communicate.

 Putting effort into learning the local language obviously goes a long way, too, but you’ll find that as you’re learning, there is still so much that you don’t know.
 If your sentences are going something like this, “Thank you so much for dinner, it was [kiss fingers, start cheering],” you’re on the right track.

 4. Winter is Real

 Californians are missing serious life experience when it comes to winter.
-I had played in snow on various occasions but had never lived in it.
-I legitimately did not understand that a sidewalk or road could be covered in ice I couldn’t see and why couldn’t I grip the ground?!
-I had novelty coats and boots that completely did not work in real winter temperatures (definition: below freezing).
-I bought a real coat that was too small for me, then layered all the rest of my clothes under and over during the freezing months.
-I only slipped and fell twice, and I have since learned how to survive basic winters.
+Sure, I had played in the snow on various occasions but had never lived in it.
+Legitimately, I did not understand that a sidewalk or road could be covered in ice I couldn’t see and why couldn’t I grip the ground?!
+Then, I had novelty coats and boots that completely did not work in real winter temperatures (definition: below freezing).
+So, I bought a real coat that was too small for me, then layered all the rest of my clothes under and over during the freezing months.
+Truth be told, I only slipped and fell twice, and I have since learned how to survive basic winters.